bukhsh/DAMC/README.md

 ```

 Within the above script, specify the case-study (see an example of data format within the folder 'case studies'), and one of the method of day-ahead market clearing: atc or fmbc.

+## Output

+Output of market clearing is saved in 'results.xlsx' file